LiuWenQing657/PsiUInterplayAnalysis/README.md

 ### 5) R functions for analysis on the interplay of PUS enzymes.
 After the pseudouridine signals are detected, we use R scripts for downstream data analysis and graphic processing.
+The main analysis script based on R has been provided.
+It can be sourced as follows:
+> source("RAnalysisFunctions.R")